SFe-Team-was-taken/SFe/sfe-specification-4.0u8.md

 - If ROM samples are detected in SFe files, attempt to load them, even if this sub-chunk is missing.
 - If this sub-chunk is missing, and no ROM samples are found, show a suitable error message.

+### 5.7.2 About sdta structure modes (Update 8)

+In SFe 4, there are four different types of sample data structures that are used:
+- SFe Compression (SFeC) mode
+- Unified sample data pool (UDSP) mode
+- Legacy 24-bit (sm24) mode
+- Legacy 16-bit mode

-### 5.7.2 SFe Compression
+### 5.7.3 SFe Compression and USDP modes (Update 8)

-To implement compression in your SFe bank, please use the SFe Compression specification, listed in this section (5.7.2).
+To implement compression in your SFe bank, please use the SFe Compression specification, listed in this section (5.7.3).

 #### What is SFe Compression?